Do you have a hot topic that deserves to be aired in public?

 To suggest a topic for discussion or to comment on an agenda item go to the Powys County Council (PCC) website and search 'scrutiny committees'.
 Or if you want to become the owner of a My Account first, search 'My Account'.

-These changes have been made because of feed-back from Audit Wales, as part of the Digital Powys project, which aims to give residents more choice about how, when and by what means they interact with the council.
-It is also part of the council's Transformation Programme to deliver aspirations in is Vision 2025 corporate improvement plan.
+These changes have been made because of feed-back from Audit Wales, which aims to give residents an opportunity to contribute to the work of scrutiny committees.
+It is also part of the council's Transformation Programme to deliver aspirations in our corporate improvement plan.

 Suggested topics can also be submitted in writing, by emailing them to PCC's Scrutiny Manager and Head of Democratic Services, Wyn Richards: firstname.lastname@example.org